-Determinations of the End of the Oxidation Reactions and Pulp Kappa Number
+Determination of the End of the Oxidation Reactions and Pulp Kappa Number

-The end of the pulp oxidation reactions is arbitrarily taken as 10 minutes in the common kappa test methods [1,10], irrespective of the reaction conditions, such as acidity, the species, the amount of pulp, and the excess volume of permanganate used in the reactions.
-With the time-dependent concentrations of the reaction chemicals determined from spectrophtometric measurements, we should be able to accurately determine a representative end point of any given pulp oxidation reactions with permanganate.
+One problem associated with the existing method [1] for kappa number determination is that the pulp oxidation reaction time is arbitrarily taken as 10 minutes, irrespective of the reaction conditions, such as acidity, the species, the amount of pulp, and the excess volume of permanganate used in the reaction.
+With the time-dependent concentrations of the reaction chemicals determined from spectrophotometric measurements, we should be able to accurately determine an effective end point of any given pulp oxidation reaction with permanganate.
 According to Beer's Law, or Eqns.
-(4) and (5), the permanganate concentration in the reaction solution is linearly proportional to the absorption spectral intensity A; therefore, we call the plot of time-dependent spectral intensity A a kinetic curve.
+(6) and (7), the permanganate concentration in the reaction solution is linearly proportional to the absorption spectral intensity A; therefore, we call the plot of time-dependent spectral intensity A a kinetic curve.
 We can describe the permanganate reaction kinetics using the time-dependent permanganate absorption at 546 nm.
 We found that all the kinetic curves from reactions with different amounts of pulp and pulp species fall on a single curve after proper normalization as shown in Fig. 3, indicating that the normalized reaction rate (or permanganate consumption per gram of pulp) does not change with the absolute amount of excess permanganate or pulp and the pulp species used.
 From Fig. 3, we then can calculate the time derivative of the normalized permanganate absorption or concentration, or the reaction rate.
 Figure 4 plots the normalized reaction rates that are averaged over the 7 experiments shown in Fig. 3.
 According to Tasman and Berzins [5], there are generally two main (groups of) reactions occurring simultaneously in a pulp-permanganate solution, i.e., rapid oxidation of lignin (recent studies [6, 11] indicate that other compounds, such as hexenuronic acid, can also be oxidized) by permanganate and slow decomposition of permanganate by other organic materials.
 Our data shown in Fig. 3 validate this assumption.
 The activation energies of these two groups of reactions are different.
-Lignin and hexenuronic acid can be easily oxidized by permanganate; the decomposition reactions between permanganate and some other organic material will dominate only after the oxidation reactions are over.
-We can therefore fit the normalized kinetic data using a two-rate model.
+Lignin and hexenuronic acid can be easily oxidized by permanganate; the decomposition reactions between permanganate and some other organic materials will dominate only after the oxidation reactions are over.
+We can therefore fit the normalized kinetic data to a two-rate model.
 We found that the following equation fits the data in Fig. 3 very well, where m = 0.615, E = 0.029, B = 0.0015, y is the non-dimensional permanganate absorption at 546 nm, and t is the reaction time in seconds.
 In this two-rate model, we used an exponential function to represent permanganate consumption by the group of rapid oxidation reactions of lignin, hexenuronic acid, etc., early in the reaction, and a linear decay function for the slow decomposition by other organic materials.
 Eqn.
-(7) clearly indicates that the exponential decay function is important only during an initial short time period, while the linear decay function will dominate later in the reaction at a longer value of t.
+(11) clearly indicates that the exponential decay function is important only during an initial short time period, while the linear decay function will dominate later in the reaction at a longer value of t.
 The time derivative of Eqn.
-(7) is then used to obtain the fitted normalized reaction rate equation as follows:
+(11) is then used to obtain the fitted normalized reaction rate equation as follows:

-$$y = 1.0 - m[1 - \exp(-Et)] - Bt$$ , (7)
+$$y = 1.0 - m[1 - \exp(-Et)] - Bt, \qquad (11)$$